bewuethr/pandoc-bash-blog/README.md

 ## Usage

-`pbb` is currently hardcoded to use the title of my own blog.

-It expects to be run in the same directory as blog posts written in [Pandoc Markdown][pandocmd], with filenames formatted like `YYYY-MM-DD-post-title.md`.
+`pbb` expects to be run in the same directory as blog posts written in [Pandoc Markdown][pandocmd], with filenames formatted like `YYYY-MM-DD-post-title.md`.

 [pandocmd]: https://pandoc.org/MANUAL.html#pandocs-markdown